 Termination options: My choice – lower case c – this makes consistent with retirement option.
 As well need to correct the wording to indicate: Please review the information, complete the Termination option: My choice form and return it to PEPP.

-Right align the unit value and final column
+Right align the value and final column

 Left align the jurisdiction column